bddjr/clipcc-extension_simple_template/README_EN.md

 ***

 ## Implementation principle

-Compress the code folder (originally named build) into a zip file (ccx is essentially a zip).
+Compress the code folder into a zip file.

 ***
 ## Writing extensions